RaymondTana/RaymondTana.github.io/about/index.md

 - My [teaching webpage](https://sites.psu.edu/raymondfriendteaching/).
 - My academic advisors at Penn State were [Dr. Jan Reimann](https://science.psu.edu/math/people/jsr25) and [Dr. Linda Westrick](http://www.personal.psu.edu/lzw299/).
 - I am always working on my second and third languages: Español and Português!
-- You may know me by my old name: Raymond Friend.
-My last name has changed to Tana.
+- You may know me by my old name: Raymond *Friend*.
+My last name has changed to *Tana*.

 ## Roles
+- **Research Engineer**: At Butter, we are building muscle memory for LLM requests using an OpenAI-compatible API proxy which forwards novel requests to inference providers and caches their responses, serving from cache whenever an incoming request has been seen before.
+I head our R&D. Check out our [blog](https://blog.butter.dev/)!
+- **Software Development**: I have produced applications for the Reliability Engineering team at ASML, as well as built some accessible platforms for the Mathematics Department at Penn State University.
-- I have taught various courses at Penn State, including [MATH 033: Mathematics for Sustainability](https://www.psu.edu/news/eberly-college-science/story/using-sustainability-make-introductory-stem-courses-meaningful/), (I'm quoted in the linked article), MATH 230: Calculus and Vector Analysis, and MATH 486: Mathematical Theory of Games
+- **Graduate Teaching Assistant**: I have taught various courses at Penn State, including [MATH 033: Mathematics for Sustainability](https://www.psu.edu/news/eberly-college-science/story/using-sustainability-make-introductory-stem-courses-meaningful/), (I'm quoted in the linked article), MATH 230: Calculus and Vector Analysis, and MATH 486: Mathematical Theory of Games.
-- I have served as the Graduate Chair on the [Eberly College of Science Sustainability Council](https://science.psu.edu/about/leadership/sustainability-council) for the last four full academic years.
+- **Sustainability Chair**: I have served as the Graduate Chair on the [Eberly College of Science Sustainability Council](https://science.psu.edu/about/leadership/sustainability-council) for the last four full academic years.
-- I also served as the leader for the Carbon Neutral Working Group with the Student Sustainability Advisory Council (SSAC) for two academic years.
+- **Sustainability Advocate**: I also served as the leader for the Carbon Neutral Working Group with the Student Sustainability Advisory Council (SSAC) for two academic years.
 Here is a [presentation of our final recommendations from Fall 2021](https://pennstateoffice365.sharepoint.com/:p:/s/SSAC2021-202257/EV5n9seAeaZHmW0KhekxhToBwIBxW7bnfDPO_naWxsAj_Q?e=cCuToc).
 I was [interviewed about my sustainability advocacy](https://medium.com/statecollegespark/students-advocate-for-a-greener-campus-7e42883a7c5e) by Ava Klink for SPARK.
-- I was a member of the [Penn State Logic Group](https://logic.math.psu.edu/) headed by Drs.
+- **Logic**: I was a member of the [Penn State Logic Group](https://logic.math.psu.edu/) headed by Drs.
 Jan Reimann and Linda Westrick.
 We would meet weekly for 1.5 hours in our Logic Seminar to talk about current topics and have an internal or external speaker present.
-- I am a co-founding member of the Penn State Quantum Information and Computation Club.

 ## Projects
 - My main thread of mathematical research has focused on applying algorithmic information theory to geometric measure theory.
 This involves tools from logic, computability theory, and effective descriptive set theory.